 Carriers might also set a temporary service outage even when there’s no immediate disaster or a sudden spike in demand.
 Sometimes, they just get too busy to accept certain types of freight or freight from certain locations.
 Setting up a transit service alert for a certain length of time helps them catch up so they can predict their business, plan out capacity and better serve their customer base more consistently.

 Even if accepting that freight would mean additional revenue, carriers would be adding strain on their capacity, possibly resulting in late deliveries.
 Many carriers decide that the payout isn’t worth the decreased performance and increased stress on their drivers and equipment – hence, the embargoes.

 How will I know when an embargo is set?

 When setting service interruptions, communication is important.
 Shippers and carriers alike benefit from clear, early, consistent communication of information that affects their freight.

 Carriers can communicate embargoes to shippers through CarrierConnect® XL with custom messaging that explains the terms and reasons for the embargo and offer alternatives, helping maintain the symbiotic carrier/shipper relationship during an embargo.

 Implementing an embargo is a very easy process for carriers via a simple data file upload, and if received before 2:00pm ET, the embargo update will be reflected in CarrierConnect® XL the same day.
-Embargo messaging can also be viewed by any customer with a CarrierConnect® XL license via SMC³’s online CCXLWebApp.
+Embargo messaging can also be viewed by any customer with a CarrierConnect® XL license v3.2 or higher via SMC³’s online CCXLWebApp.